zloopy/zloopy.github.io/_posts/2023-02-03-days-of-the-week.md

 categories: [Essay]
 tags: [iran, interesting, history, persian]
 description: >-
-  When a non-Iranian friend of mine asked about how we name the days of the week in persin, i had to investigate!
+  When a non-Iranian friend of mine asked about how we name the days of the week in persian, i had to investigate!
 image:
     path: ./assets/img/DSC_2541.jpg
     alt: Atocha Train Station in Madrid.